-Born, bred and educated in Brighton, Natalie moved to Hull, East Yorkshire in 1991 after leaving university to live with her then boyfriend (now husband).
+Born, bred and educated in Brighton, Natalie moved to Hull, East Yorkshire in 1991 after graduating from Coventry University.
 So now she’s been a Northerner for longer than she’s been a Southerner, but loves revisiting old haunts on the south coast when seeing family and friends.

 After spending years reading to her own children, Natalie had the idea of writing a children’s book.
 Her first novel, Michiko and the Match Girls for middle grade readers, tells the story of a time-travelling Japanese girl who becomes involved with the Match Girls’ Strike of 1888.
 This was self-published in 2013 and has received great feedback.

 More recently Natalie went back to ‘school’ and in 2015 successfully completed a MA in creative writing at Hull University.
 She is now a foundation member of the Golden Egg Academy and is working on her third novel.